 General information about TiN coating

-The titanium nitride coating (TiN) ), is the most commonly used standard coating and universally applicable.
-In machining it is mainly used as wear protection.
+The titanium nitride coating (TiN), is the most commonly used standard coating and universally applicable.
+In cutting it is mainly used as wear protection.
 Compared to uncoated tools, TiN-coated tools offer up to three to four times longer service life.
 Titanium nitride is a chemical compound of the two elements titanium and nitrogen.
-The coating thickness is between 1-7 mikrometer (μm).
+The coating thickness is between 1-7 micrometer (μm).
 Thicker layers tend to crack.

 For which applications is TiN coating suitable?